Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Ezcaray

-Hike – moderate, 4-5 hours, elevation gain and loss of 1,275’, or optional cooking class (at additional expense); optional afternoon walk – easy to moderate, 1-2 hours.
+Hiking – moderate, 4-5 hours, elevation gain and loss of 1,275', or optional cooking class (at additional expense); optional afternoon walk – easy to moderate, 1-2 hours.

-If you have reserved your place ahead of time, today begins with a cooking class taught by the well-respected owner-chef of our hotel, Francis Paniego, or one of his highly-skilled apprentices.
-You’ll prepare a variety of classic Riojan dishes, using traditional techniques and ingredients, as well as signature Paniego creations.
-For lunch you’ll enjoy a tasting menu include many dishes you’ve helped prepare.
+If you have reserved your place ahead of time, today begins with a cooking class and demonstrations by the well-respected owner-chef of our hotel, Francis Paniego, or one of his highly-skilled apprentices.
+You'll prepare a variety of classic Riojan dishes, using traditional techniques and ingredients, as well as signature Paniego creations.
+For lunch you'll enjoy a tasting menu include several dishes you've helped prepare.
 With your new-found skills, you will be able to relive your Spanish exploration over traditional dishes and fine Rioja wine when you return home.
 For those who choose not to participate in the cooking class, a scenic hike with views of the Rio Oja valley followed by a traditional farmhouse lunch will be offered.

 This afternoon there is the option of an additional walk, or if you prefer, time to explore the town of Ezcaray independently.
 This evening you are free to dine on your own, either at our hotel or at one of Ezcaray’s excellent restaurants.

-Hotel Echaurren, Ezcaray
+Hotel Echaurren, Ezcaray, Spain

 DAY 6